-As the process, and therefore the data, changes to reflect the new goals of the organization, people quickly realize that this requires mirrored changes to the human element of the system.
+As the process, and therefore the data, changes to reflect the new goals of the organization, people quickly realize that this requires mirrored modifications to the human element of the system.
 The human changes can play out in minor ways, such as sales teams having different territory assignments, or it can be major, with whole segments of leadership shuffling to reflect the structure required to support the new interaction between people, data, and technology.

 What are your thoughts?

-I’d be interested to hear what you have to say about transformations in your business, systems, data, organization, or any of the like.
-This is but one opinion in the ocean of thought that is the professional community, and it is meant to stimulate conversation, not be a statement of hard fact.
+I’d be interested to hear what you say about transformations in your business, systems, data, organization, or any of the like.
+This is one opinion in the ocean of thought that is the professional community, and it is meant to stimulate conversation, not be a statement of hard fact.